-- To provide democratic and accountable government for local communities; - To ensure the provision of services to communities in a sustainable manner; - To promote social and economic development; - To promote a safe and healthy environment; and - To encourage the involvement of communities and community organisations in the matters of local government.
+- o To provide democratic and accountable government for local communities; - o To ensure the provision of services to communities in a sustainable manner; - o To promote social and economic development; - o To promote a safe and healthy environment; and - To encourage the involvement of communities and community organisations in the matters of local government.

-Whilst the Constitution calls upon us to strive to achieve these objects within the confines of the Municiaplity's financial and administrative capacity, diligence, commitment, and respect for the for hierarchical organisational structure and the reputational stature of the Municiaplity is also required.
+Whilst the Constitution calls upon us to strive to achieve these objects within the confines of the Municipality's financial and administrative capacity, diligence, commitment, and respect for the for hierarchical organisational structure and the reputational stature of the Municipality is also required.